xmos/lib_i2s/doc/rst/lib_i2s.rst

    TDM connection to the xCORE device

-If only one data direction is required then the *DOUT* or *DIN* lines need not be connected.
+If only one data direction is required then the *DOUT* or *DIN* lines can be omitted.

 TDM speeds and performance
 ==========================